wpwupingwp/novowrap/README.md

 # Performance
 The most time-consuming step is assembly.
-If the chloroplast genome's reads in sequencing data is plentiful enough and the computer's memory is big enough for the data size, the assembly will be finished in minutes.
+If the chloroplast genome's reads in sequencing data is plentiful enough, and the computer's memory is big enough for the data size, the assembly will be finished in minutes.

-The validation step usually could finished in less than one minute.
+The validation step usually could finish in less than one minute.
 If slower, please check the Internet connection since the program may query the NCBI database.